Policy: Academic Honesty

 The student will have an opportunity to make an opening statement to the AHRB.
 AHRB members may ask questions of the student or charging faculty member as a means to further understand the case.
 The proceedings are not adversarial, and in no case should the questions or tone of the meeting be hostile, judgmental or appear as an interrogation.
 The chair is responsible to ensure that the tone of the meeting remains cordial and constructive.

 When the AHRB is satisfied that the hearing has illuminated the evidence, the parties should exit and the AHRB should deliberate on the final decision.

 The chair should communicate the final decision to the student in writing as soon as possible upon the conclusion of the proceedings.

 In cases where the penalty for cheating or plagiarism is suspension or expulsion, students may make appeals from the final decision of the AHRB.
 The entire appeals process is conducted in written form; no additional hearings are required.
 However, at their sole discretion in order to discover additional facts, the provost or president may request meetings with the parties to learn any additional information they may need to discharge their duties under this section.

 A. Appeals Not Involving Expulsion

-Within five days of the date of the letter from the director notifying the student of the finding of the AHRB, the student may send a letter to the provost requesting a review of the finding.
+Within five days of the date of the letter from the chair notifying the student of the finding of the AHRB, the student may send a letter to the provost requesting a review of the finding.
 The letter should state the reasons why the student believes that the finding of the AHRB is incorrect.
 The letter must come from the student, not from an advocate.